-At the request of Athens-Clarke County (ACC) Leisure Service staff, CCDP coordinated facilitating community input and a subsequent charrette to determine what is popular about Bishop Park and what amenities should be eliminated or introduced.
+At the request of Athens-Clarke County (ACC) Leisure Service staff, CCDP facilitated community input through a survey and design charrette to determine what is popular about Bishop Park and what amenities should be eliminated or introduced.
 A master plan was developed during the charrette and refined by ACC park planning staff.
 It is currently under consideration by the ACC government.

 Facebook album | ACC Park Planning Website|Final Report

 CHaRM – Center for Hard to Recycle Materials | Athens GA | February 2014

 The CHARM site was envisioned as a convenient location for the recycling of non-curbside pick-up items, but also as an opportunity to educate the public and enhance a gateway location into Athens.
 This charrette addressed development of a preselected site located near downtown Athens and bounded by the North Oconee River and Greenway and an inert landfill.
 Two functional alternative concepts were produced which included, reasonable solutions for visual, functional, social, economic and ecological aspects of the site.

 Final Report | Facebook album | ACC CHaRM Website